 Please note that transfer from the Psy.D.
-Program to the terminal Master in Psychology Program is NOT an available option.
+Program to the terminal Master of Science in Industrial and Organizational Psychology Program is NOT an available option.
 Psy.D. students seeking admission to the terminal Master in I/O Program must follow all admission procedures listed under the I/O Program.